irisxiaoying999/Literature-in-Motion/week-04/README.md

 echo "This is my first Week 4 note" > notes/<yourname>.txt
 ```

+- `mkdir -p notes` creates a folder called `notes` (the `-p` option prevents errors if it already exists).
+- `echo ... > file.txt` creates a new file with some text inside.

 **Commit explanation:**
-This commit will record the creation of the `notes/` folder and your first text file inside it.
+This commit records the creation of the `notes/` folder and your first text file.
 It shows the moment you started adding personal notes for Week 4.

 ```bash
 git add notes/<yourname>.txt
 git commit -m "Add my Week 4 note"
 ```

+- `git add` stages the file, telling Git to track it.
+- `git commit -m` saves a snapshot with your message.

 ---

-### Step 6 — Make a maps folder and placeholder file
+## 🛠️ Step 6 — Make a maps folder and placeholder file
 Now let’s add a `maps/` folder.
 Git ignores empty folders, so we add a small “placeholder” file to keep the folder tracked.

 ```bash